OpenTitan Continuous Integration

 Job scheduling, build triggers and status reporting

-After the agent has completed a test job it reports back the result to the Azure Pipelines scheduler, which makes this information (build artifacts and logs) available to users through the web UI.
+After the runner has completed a test job it reports back the result GitHub Actions, which makes this information (build artifacts and logs) available to users through the web UI.
+The status of GitHub Actions is displayed below a pull request, as marks next to commits, and in various other places.